-As much as you want to meet your friend’s new baby, could you also be making things harder for mom?
-Take a look at these 12 rules to follow when visiting a new mom.
+As much as you want to meet your friend’s new baby, could you also be making things harder?
+Here are 12 rules to follow when visiting a new mom.

 But what if help from others isn’t so… helpful?

 Sometimes, having others over to your home becomes more of a burden.
 You need to make plans or you feel obligated to entertain and hold a conversation.

 What are some rules friends and family can follow to make sure mom is actually getting the help she needs?